urjiiko1/FUTURE_DS_01/README.md

 1. Top-Performing Product Categories: Electronics and Fashion consistently shone as the absolute champions, raking in the highest revenue and showing incredible market demand! 🏆👗⚡

-2. Sales Trends by Month/Week: My deep dive into sales over time revealed A significant peak in sales during Q4 (October-December) driven by holiday shopping and a dip in Q1. 🎄🗓️📈
+2. Sales Trends by Month/Week: Deep dive into sales over time revealed A significant peak in sales during Q4 (October-December) driven by holiday shopping and a dip in Q1. 🎄🗓️📈

 3. Customer Segment Performance: Premium customers contributed disproportionately to total sales, highlighting their immense value, while Occasional customers showed promising potential for growth through smart, targeted campaigns. 👑🤝💖